adityasiwan/sensor-fusion-object-tracking-ekf/writeup.md

 #### Step 1 : EKF Tracking

 The first step includes completing the code in the `filter.py` file.
 A kalman filter is designed with [x,y,z,vx,vy,vz].
 The system matrix for the constant velocity process model in 3D and the corresponding process noise covariance depending on the current timestep is calculated.
-Likewise, the state x and covariance P is updated with associated measurements.
+Likewise, the state x and covariance P is updated with the associated measurements.

+##### Tracking

 ![tracking-1](./img/final/step-1/tracking.png)

+##### RMSE Chart

 The mean of the RMSE plot at this point is 0.31 which is smaller than the 0.35 as required.